Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 Eligibility Criteria for Massachusetts Businesses

-While the R&D Tax Credit program offers enticing financial benefits, not every company automatically qualifies.
+While the R&D Tax Credit program offers enticing financial benefits, only some companies automatically qualify.
 There is a four-part test to ensure that the activities fall within the bounds of what the research credit covers.

 Technological in Nature

-This research credit requires activities that are covered to be technological in nature.
-While this seems vague, it ensures the program supports activities contributing to advancements in science, engineering, and computer science over time.
+This research credit requires activities that are covered to be technological.
+While this seems vague, it ensures the program supports activities contributing to science, engineering, and computer science advancements over time.

 Permitted Purpose

-This Massachusetts research credit also includes permitted purposes as part of reducing corporate excise tax liability.
+This Massachusetts research credit also includes permitted purposes for reducing corporate excise tax liability.
 Permitted purpose means that your research must focus on improvement rather than simply being able to write off routine business practices.

 This component can be a new or existing product innovation.
-This process is used in manufacturing to make the process faster or more cost-saving or an improved technology used within the business.
-However, this wouldn’t include troubleshooting existing problems without focusing on broader improvement or research for marketing purposes.
+This process is used in manufacturing to make the process faster, more cost-saving, or an improved technology used within the business.
+However, this would only include troubleshooting existing problems while focusing on broader improvement or research for marketing purposes.

 Eliminating Uncertainty